Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 |date|item|
 |:--|:--|
-2020 | Fide non ficta. *Essays in honor of Paul B. Harvey, jr.*, co-edited with Celia Schultz, from a conference (April 2018) &nbsp; | "*Populus* as army and the preservation of Roman legal language," in Fide non ficta. *Essays in Honor of Paul B. Harvey, Jr.*, 13–32.
+2020 | Fide non ficta. *Essays in honor of Paul B. Harvey, jr.*, co-edited with Celia Schultz, Spirito: Casa Editrice Edipuglia
+&nbsp; | "*Populus* as army and the preservation of Roman legal language," in Fide non ficta. *Essays in Honor of Paul B. Harvey, Jr.*, 13–32.
 Spirito: Casa Editrice Edipuglia
 2016 | "The Apsidal building of the Vicus Martis Tudertium (PG)," with Sarah Harvey, Elena Lorenzetti, Jill A. Rhodes, and Stefano Spiganti *FOLD&R* [**366**](http://www.fastionline.org/docs/FOLDER-it-2016-366.pdf)
 2015 | "The 2011 Excavation Season at the Site of the Vicus Martis Tudertium (PG)," with Rangar Cline, Sarah Harvey, Elena Lorenzetti, and Stefano Spiganti *FOLD&R* [**327**](http://www.fastionline.org/docs/FOLDER-it-2015-327.pdf)